All-Hands-AI/OpenHands/docs/guides/Troubleshooting.md

 ### Workarounds
 * Run `docker ps` to ensure that docker is running
 * Make sure you don't need `sudo` to run docker [see here](https://www.baeldung.com/linux/docker-run-without-sudo)
+* If you are on a mac, check the [permissions requirements](https://docs.docker.com/desktop/mac/permission-requirements/) and in particular consider enabling the "Allow the default Docker socket to be used" under "Settings > Advanced" in Docker Desktop.

 ## Unable to connect to SSH box